Mihama, Mie

 Mihama (御浜町, Mihama-chō) is a town located in Mie Prefecture, Japan.
-As of 1 April 2021, the town had an estimated population of 8,256 in 4,155 households and a population density of 94 persons per km².
+As of 1 April 2021, the town had an estimated population of 8,256 in 4,155 households and a population density of 94 persons per km^{2}.
 The total area of the town is 88.28 sqkm.

 Geography

 Mihama is located near the southern tip of the Kii Peninsula, facing the Pacific Ocean, in southern Mie Prefecture.
 Parts of the town are within the borders of the Yoshino-Kumano National Park.

 Climate

 Mihama has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Mihama is 15.7 °C. The average annual rainfall is 2596 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.6 °C, and lowest in January, at around 5.8 °C.